AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       "Description": "Version of launch template.
 Default version is used if version is not specified.", "AllowedPattern": "^[1-9]\\d*$"
     },
+    "AutoReleaseTime": {
+      "Type": "String",
+      "Description": "Auto release time for created instance, Follow ISO8601 standard using UTC time. format is 'yyyy-MM-ddTHH:mm:ssZ'.
+Not bigger than 3 years from this day onwards"
+    },
     "PeriodUnit": {
       "Type": "String",
       "Description": "Unit of prepaid time period, it could be Week/Month.
 Default value is Month.Old instances will not be changed.",